tacotranslate/js-package/readme.md

 Take your React application to new markets automatically with AI-powered and contextually aware translations.
 [Visit TacoTranslate.com](https://tacotranslate.com) for more information, and to create an account for free!

-The only production dependenies are React and [DOMPurify](https://www.npmjs.com/package/dompurify) – a module that prevents against XSS attacks within your strings.
+The only production dependenies are React and [Isomporphic DOMPurify](https://www.npmjs.com/package/isomorphic-dompurify) – a module that prevents against XSS attacks within your strings.

 ## Install [from npm](https://www.npmjs.com/package/tacotranslate)